Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 This website is been created by me.
 The general structure is been inspired by the [Rosie Resume](https://github.com/FraL96/Rosie_resume) from [Code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper) and from the [Milestone 1](https://github.com/FraL96/Milestone_1_StreamingPal_Website) created by me.

 The homepage background is been created by [Roger van Hout](https://codepen.io/b4rb4tron/pen/wjyXNJ) and then modified by me to adapt it to my project.

-The icons used in the "My Skills" area are from [Fontawesome](https://fontawesome.com/v4.7.0/).

 To realize the maps in the "My Education" and "My Work Experience" pages I got the [Google](https://developers.google.com/maps/documentation/javascript/examples/marker-simple) snippet on how to create a map with a marker, then I combined it with a snippet from [ASP Snippets](https://www.aspsnippets.com/Articles/Google-Maps-API-V3-Add-multiple-markers-with-InfoWindow-to-Google-Map.aspx) to add the infowindows.